sergeyieffe/portfolios/README.md

 [www.bepatrickdavid.com](https://bepatrickdavid.com)

-#### Be careful of lame geeky presentation ####
+#### Be careful of lame geeky presentations ####
 While you can notice that advanced code rookies have quirky and even no-css portfolio pages to showcase their design and code.
 This could work if you have recent few years of work experience with major companies, but novices aren't very welcome with such design of their starter folios.
 You have to work it out.

 #### Don't forget about the power of hype ####
 Remember, you even don't have to have your personal website or portfolio, if your codes on GitHub and Codepen.io are popular enough and your have hundreds and thousands of views, likes, and shares of your outstanding frontends.
 Then your chances are rising exponentially.

 #### Showreels and rich media wins! ####
-If you have enough to showcase in your folio you should always think about nicely done and impressive video reel.
+If you have enough to showcase in your folio you should always think about a nicely done and impressive video reel.
 Minimum +20% of success guaranteed.

 #### Try to create your own useful resources ####
 This works as hell if you want to give your portfolio and personal brand some quality promotion.
 Cool code snippets, UI elements, nicely-done scripts for web designing, tutorials, web design templates, online courses, e-books.
 You can even sell it, and earn passive income.
 And it works!
 Employers notice that immediately.

 #### Create your digital presence ####
-Social media is tough today, it's rather difficult to get enough audience (for free) to be approved by majority of employers.
+Social media is tough today, it's rather difficult to get enough audience (for free) to be approved by the majority of employers.
 However make it good and share your links and insights at least on X, and Facebook.
 This will give you good points of seo for your portfolio and some definite promo of your little personal brand on the web search.

 #### Keep reasonable balance anyway ####
-It's extremely hard and time consuming to create advanced portfolios of many pages hard-coding it from scratch, even if you're great at it.
-So think about likewise CMS solution maybe (Wordpress is still one of the best).
+It's extremely hard and time consuming to create advanced portfolios of many pages, hard-coding it from scratch, even if you're great at it.
+So think about a similar CMS solution maybe (Wordpress is still one of the best).
 This is anyhow a tough task to maintain a portfolio app/website of more than 20 units.

 #### Involve more people in the process ####
-Even if you feel so very confident about your portfolio, and it seems to you shiny and glossy, another pair of eyes can be a great help.
+Even if you feel so very confident about your portfolio, and it seems shiny and glossy, another pair of eyes can be a great help.
 Gather some feedback by asking your work for reviews, comments.
 Ask not only teachers or colleagues, but your friends, even relatives, what they think about your website.
 If you feel great, submit your website to online design awesomeness communities, such as Awwwards.com, Cssdesignawards.com, and etc.

 ## Comparing Frontend and Full-stack portfolios ##